m0n0x41d/m0n0x41d.github.io/_posts/2024-02-17-The-Zen-of-Dependencies.md

 As a useful practice, I suggest you return to the 9 types of dependencies and recall suitable examples from your experience.

-Try to determine the properties of dependencies using this new definition.
-In the case of dependencies on dependencies, try to describe super-specifications.
+To determine the properties of dependencies using this new definition, consider the following: In the case of dependencies on dependencies, and especially in the case of higher-order dependencies, attempt to describe super-specifications.

 Please remember that introducing dependencies, as well as eliminating them, are insanely important factors in making architectural decisions.